|Front row (L-R): Emily Gantz, Leon Dure, Harrison Walker

 Emily Gantz, DO, Assistant Professor in Pediatric Neurology at Children’s of Alabama, she is a board certified child neurologist who completed her residency at Vanderbilt University and her movement disorders fellowship at UAB.
 She is now a subspecialist in pediatric movement disorders, including tic disorders such as Tourette syndrome.

 In late 2009, Karmen attended a CBIT training by Dr. Douglas Woods at the University of Alabama at Birmingham.
 In early 2011, Karmen began in the CBIT clinic established and directed by Dr. Jan Rowe and has continued to work closely with Dr. Rowe since that time, as a research assistant and as a qualified CBIT provider.
-Karmen provides services one afternoon each week in the CBIT Clinic at COA.
+Karmen now provides CBIT services for adults.

 Kayla Richards, OTRL, earned her master’s degree from the University of Mississippi Medical Center in Jackson, Mississippi in 2012.
 After working as a traveling occupational therapist in both Florida and California in a variety of populations, she and her husband moved to Birmingham, AL in October of 2016.
 She is currently working at Children’s on 3rd where she provides services to children with autism, sensory processing disorders, and feeding difficulties.
 She was trained under Dr. Douglas Woods and Dr. Jan Rowe to work with children who have tic disorders, including Tourette syndrome.
 Kayla has been training at the CBIT program at Children’s, Park Place since March 2017.
 She is now a qualified CBIT Provider and provides services one day a week at Children’s CBIT clinic.